LocalCrag/LocalCragApp/server/README.md

     - `SPACES_REGION` Object storage region
     - `SPACES_BUCKET` Object storage bucket name
     - `SPACES_ACCESS_ENDPOINT` Access endpoint of the object storage
+    - `SENTRY_DSN` DSN for Sentry error tracking
+    - `SENTRY_ENABLED` If set to True, Sentry will be enabled with the configured DSN
 - For configuring a local object storage, read `docs/localstack.md`.
 This is needed if you are working with fileupload in any way.
 - Now you are ready to setup the database of your local dev instance:
   - Set your config env var `LOCALCRAG_CONFIG=config/dev.cfg`